peeley/rustcat/README.md

 - Listen for incoming TCP connections and read bytes
 - Send incoming bytes to executables (-e option in NetCat).
-This is rightfully identified as a huge security vulnerability, but this project is aiming to be a pure rewrite rather than a fork.
+This is rightfully identified as a huge security vulnerability, but this project is aiming to be a pure rewrite rather than a fork and as such should include this option.
+- Hexdump incoming/outgoing traffic

 ## TODO
 - Connect/listen over UDP in addition to TCP
-- Hexdump incoming/outgoing traffic
 - Port scanning mode